realA10001986/Remote/README.md

 - A sound is played once
 - If the Futaba's battery level meter is connected and enabled, it is switched off (= it reads 0).
 - If the Futaba's original power LED is connected and enabled, it blinks.
-- If the power LED is disabled, depending on fake power, either "BAT" is displayed periodically, or the display blinks periodically.
+- If the power LED is disabled, depending on fake power, either "BAT" is displayed periodically or the display blinks periodically.

 ## Connecting a Time Circuits Display